Differences between Christianity and Islam

 - Secular law and morality are separate issues in Christian countries and they have secular governments.
 Islam considers law and morality are synonymous; the law is based on their moral code and politics are governed by the religion.

 - Christians have a more relaxed view about what foods may be eaten.
-Muslims, being conscious that God created man, consider it wrong to defile such a creation with certain food and drink.
-Muslims may not, for example, eat pork or drink alcohol.
+Islamic dietary law prohibits certain foods and drinks, including pork and alcohol.

 - It is mandatory for Muslims to face Mecca and recite a prescribed liturgy (salat) at five specific times every day.
 Christians have no such obligation.